The Land Conservancy of West Michigan will be conducting an ecological prescribed burn at the nature preserve in your neighborhood this year!

-Below is a list of the planned locations for prescribed burns and the target timeframe in which they will occur.
+Below is a list of the planned locations for prescribed burns.
+The burns will take place in either the spring or the fall.
 Because burning safely requires particular weather conditions, we don’t yet know the exact date of the burn.
-If we are unable to burn safely within the target timeframe, the burn may be conducted at another time of the year.
 Those interested in receiving a notification the morning of the burn can sign up below.

 2715 Leonard St. NW, Grand Rapids, MI